CILT Level 5

 If you are already in a middle management role and are seeking to progress up to become a senior manager, this Diploma will help you achieve your career goal.

 The CILT Level 5 will help develop chance of being recruitment for senior positions.
 As the demand for logistics professionals grows, carry out a CILT qualification for rapid career progression for those with the drive to succeed.

-Open your career opportunities and the possibility to get a pay rise by carrying out an internationally recognised qualification.
+Open your career opportunities and the possibility to get a pay rise by completing an internationally recognised qualification.

 CILT qualifications are rated highly by employers, having a recognised qualification on your CV will make you stand out from other job applicants.
 It will also help to push your career development at your current workplace, increasing the chance of a pay rise and promotion.